qlonik/musical-parakeet/kubernetes/main/templates/volsync/README.md

 # Volsync

-Comes with PVC, which it backs up.
+1. Comes with PVC, which it backs up.
+2. Make sure fluxtomization name matches helmrelease name.
+3. Ensure minio bucket is created in advance.

 ## Usage